 Self-insurance is when a person or business sets aside resources, usually a pool of cash, to insure themselves against any accidents, illnesses, or mishaps they may face.
 Self-insurance is not to be confused with any type of personal insurance provided by an insurance company.
 And it shouldn’t be used as an alternative for state-mandated insurance policies.

-According to the Employee Benefit Research Institute (EBRI), self-insurance became popular when the Affordable Care Act made it mandatory for all businesses, big and small alike, to .
+According to the Employee Benefit Research Institute (EBRI), self-insurance became popular when the Affordable Care Act made it mandatory for all businesses, big and small alike.
 As premiums run high for unnecessary costs on conventional insurance policies, self-insure was the best solution.

-Businesses and employers both benefit when you self-insure, as cost is controlled without affecting the wellbeing of the employees.
+Businesses and employers both benefit when you self-insure, as controls cost without affecting the wellbeing of the employees.
 Your plans also become more flexible than traditional fully insured plans.
-That is because you have resources you can draw from at your convenience, and the extra money is retained by you.
+That is because you have resources you can draw from at your convenience, and you retain the extra money.